 1990 WHO (World Health Organisation) declassified homosexuality

-Moreover, the WHO has a mental health classification book called the ICD homosexuality was declassified as a disease.
+Moreover, the WHO has a mental health classification book called the ICD, homosexuality was removed as a disease.

 2000 LGBT can now join the armed forces